thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 Linux tegra-ubuntu 3.10.40-gdacac96 #1 SMP PREEMPT Thu Jun 25 15:25:11 PDT 2015 armv7l armv7l armv7l GNU/Linux
 ```

-The first time around, I got it wrong and I lost a good amount of time on it...!
+The first time around, I got it wrong, and I lost a good amount of time on it...!
 By uncompressing it, you will be creating a new folder called “kernel.”
 Next, copy the current kernel config into the folder and run ```menuconfig```.